graphhopper/graphhopper-ios/CONTRIBUTING.md

 in the GraphHopper sources in order for it to work with j2objc and iOS.
 Ideally, all these changes will be resolved in the future so that there won't be a need for a separate branch.

+## Community

+Feel free to raise problems or questions in [our forum](https://discuss.graphhopper.com/c/graphhopper/graphhopper-ios-and-android).

 ## Upgrade GraphHopper

 The version of GraphHopper used is the tip of the